RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
 You are going to use it again for online testing.

 As with JCL, execution of the jobs requires a previously configured Micro Focus enterprise server.

+Before you proceed, ensure that Micro Focus Host Access for the Cloud (HA Cloud) is running:

+1. Go the the Start menu and open the Services application.

+2. Navigate to the Micro Focus HA Cloud service and check that its status is set to **Running**.

+3. If it is not running, right-click and click **Start**.

 **Executing the CICS application**